Best Execution – definition, benefits and FAQ’s

 Does best execution mean best price?

-Best execution does not just mean getting the best prices, but rather encompasses a broad range execution factors, including speed of execution, likelihood of execution and settlement, size and nature of trades etc, best execution seeks to find the optimal combination of these factors to ensure clients receive the best possible execution outcomes.
+Best execution does not just mean getting the best prices, but rather encompasses a broad range of execution factors, including speed of execution, likelihood of execution and settlement, size and nature of trades etc. The goal of best execution is to achieve the optimal blend of these factors to provide clients with the best possible execution outcomes.

 What is the best execution clause?